hazelcast/hazelcast/hazelcast-documentation/src/MR-Introduction.md

 The JobTracker is used to create Job instances whereas every instance of `com.hazelcast.mapreduce.Job` defines a single MapReduce configuration.
 The same Job can be submitted multiple times, no matter if executed in parallel or after the previous execution is finished.

 ***ATTENTION:*** *After retrieving the JobTracker, be aware of the fact that it should only be used with data structures derived from the same HazelcastInstance.
-Otherwise, unexpected behavior will happen.*
+Otherwise you can get unexpected behavior*

 To retrieve a JobTracker from Hazelcast, we will start by using the "default" configuration for convenience reasons to show the basic way.